racheliee/skku-projects/notes/quiz.md

    - [x] Group of 32 threads in a GPU
    - [ ] Group of 16 threads in a GPU
    - [ ] Group of 2 threads in a GPU
-   - [ ] Group of some threads in a GPU
+   - [x] Group of some threads in a GPU --> 여러개 일 수도 있으니까!! spectrum of designs
 2. Like the CPU cache, the Load/Store Unit reads in memory in chunks.
 Is this affirmation true or false?
    - true
    - the Load/Store Unit reads in memory in chunks, just like the CPU cache
 3. What we could observe with the demonstrations made in class about memory accesses on GPUs?
+   - Memory coalescing accelerates execution
    - In class, we saw that how data is accessed in GPU memory can make a big difference in performance.
 When threads access memory locations in order, the GPU can handle it more efficiently, reducing the time it takes.
 But if threads access random spots in memory, it slows things down because the GPU has to do more work to get the data.
 Using shared memory, where threads in a block can share data, also helps speed things up by reducing the need to access slower global memory.
 4. Why do we need to calculate int i = blockIdx.x * blockDim.x + threadIdx.x?
    - [ ] To get the index in the matrix we want to compute in that thread